sstelfox/stelfox.net/content/notes/aide.md

 There does seems to be an issue that causes core dumps (floating point exception).
 I guessed it was either the number of files or UTF-8 characters in the path triggering this but after some testing I couldn't confirm either.
+This issue prevents me from monitoring all of my system (specifically I can't monitor file contents under `/usr/lib` which is... not ideal).

 The issue itself could be with the specific compiled version (community/aide 0.16-1 on arch linux) I was testing or with my config so I recommend trying on